Netherchat netherchat

 /vanish rotates the room key and clears history.
 Room TTLs, one-time invite tokens, invite-only rooms.

-Proven by a capture you run
+Proven by a check you run

 Incident timeline, two audiences